2018 List of Haunted Houses in Pittsburgh / Western PA

 The Haunted Hayloft: Vengeance

 The Haunted Hayloft is open as usual this year for Halloween, 2017.
 In the past it billed itself as a “frightening step back in time”, now it’s all about “History, Horror, Hauntings and Howlings”.
 The Hayloft is used throughout the year for other activities, but in October it comes alive as a Halloween attraction, and has been a Somerset tradition for many years.
 The Haunted Hayloft features 5 haunts, including “Historic Haunt”, “Horrors of Hell” (taking the place of “Forest of Fright”) and the “Corn Maze of Carnage”.
 This year there is also zombie Paintball as well as an “Escape Room Escapade”.
-It is located just a few miles from Huston’s Haunted Hollow and Teen Quest Corn Maze.
+It is located just a few miles from Huston’s Haunted Hollow and Teen Quest Corn Maze – you can hit several haunted houses in Pittsburgh with one trip to Somerset County!

 10/6/17 – 10/28/17, Fridays and Saturdays, 7:00pm – 9:00pm Regular Haunt, 9:00pm – 10:00 LIGHTS OUT!